Continental shelf: Economic significance

 The continental shelf is the best understood part of the ocean floor, as it is relatively accessible.
-Most commercial exploitation of the sea, such as extraction of metallic ore, non-metallic ore, and hydrocarbons, takes place on the continental shelf.
+Most commercial exploitation of the sea, such as offshore drilling, extraction of metallic ore, non-metallic ore, and hydrocarbons, takes place on the continental shelf.

 Sovereign rights over their continental shelves down to a depth of 100 m or to a distance where the depth of waters admitted of resource exploitation were claimed by the marine nations that signed the Convention on the Continental Shelf drawn up by the UN's International Law Commission in 1958.
 This was partly superseded by the 1982 United Nations Convention on the Law of the Sea (UNCLOS).
 The 1982 convention created the 200 nmi exclusive economic zone, plus continental shelf rights for states with physical continental shelves that extend beyond that distance.

 The legal definition of a continental shelf differs significantly from the geological definition.
 UNCLOS states that the shelf extends to the limit of the continental margin, but no less than 200 nmi and no more than 350 nmi from the baseline.
 Thus inhabited volcanic islands such as the Canaries, which have no actual continental shelf, nonetheless have a legal continental shelf, whereas uninhabitable islands have no shelf.